GKD-stack/personal-website/generic.md

 <div class="row">
         <div class="6u 12u$(small)">
                 <h3>Analyzing Maternal Mortality Legislation</h3>
                  <p> Earned $2000 in scholarships from UCSD to create and execute a research project overseen by a faculty mentor during the 2021-2022 academic year.
-Used Python, Qualtrics, NVivo, and Markdown. <li>Project Website: https://gkd-stack.github.io/ </li> </p>
+Used Python, Qualtrics, NVivo, and Markdown. <a href="https://gkd-stack.github.io/"
+title="Project Website"></a></p>

         </div>
         <div class="6u$ 12u$(small)">
                 <h3>War Powers Effectiveness</h3>
                 <p> Work as a Research Assistant since June 2021 for Patrick Hulme in Center for Peace and Security Studies.
 Project goal is to identify effectiveness of War Powers Act.
 Responsabilities include thematic analysis, assisting with visualization in R, and creating classifiers to analyze congressional speeches in Python.
-Website in Progress </p>
+Final Website in Progress. <a href="https://github.com/GKD-stack/cPASS" title="cPASS"></a></p>
         </div>
         <!-- Break -->
         <div class="6u 12u$(small)">
                 <h3>Ad Analysis for EcoPackables</h3>
                 <p> Through the UCSD American Advertising Federation chapter, I was a project manager for a collaboration with EcoPackables.
-I managed a team of 5 to perform data analysis on the client's current ad metrics, reccomend specific KPIs according to their goals/mission, and allocate a 60K budget to their marketing. <li>Final Deliverable:https://issuu.com/ucsdadwave/docs/ecopackables/11 </li></p>
+I managed a team of 5 to perform data analysis on the client's current ad metrics, reccomend specific KPIs according to their goals/mission, and allocate a 60K budget to their marketing. <a href="https://issuu.com/ucsdadwave/docs/ecopackables/11" title="Final Deliverable"></a></p>
         </div>
         <div class="6u$ 12u$(small)">
                 <h3> Analytics for National Student Advertising Campaign 2021</h3>
                 <p> I was a part of the media/analytics team on the UCSD competitive marketing team where we curated a comphrensive solution to reform Tinder's reputation.
 My responsabilities were to calculate KPIs, calculate projections, and allocate our resourcs amongst the team's different functions.
-This year we broke UCSD's record through our placement in the competition and I was elected to Chief Strategy Officer. <li>Final Deliverable: https://issuu.com/ucsdadwave/docs/tinderplansbook2021/19</li></p>
+This year we broke UCSD's record through our placement in the competition and I was elected to Chief Strategy Officer. <a href="https://issuu.com/ucsdadwave/docs/tinderplansbook2021/19"
+title="Final Deliverable"></a>
         </div>
         <!-- Break -->
         <div class="6u 12u$(small)">
                 <h3> Consumer Attitude Data Analysis During Covid in San Diego </h3>
                 <p> I was on a team of undergraduates that worked with a thrift shop in San Diego to understand how they could adjust various aspects of their operations to account for the pandemic.
-I lead our data analysis portion, gathered ~300 portions to a custom survey in qualtrics from target demographic that was used as the foundation of the team's findings.
-Final Deliverable: </p>
+I lead our data analysis portion, gathered ~300 portions to a custom survey in qualtrics from target demographic that was used as the foundation of the team's findings. </p>
         </div>